junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 vector is called an "entry".
 The "L2-norm", or simply "norm", of a gradient is the square root of the sum of the squares of its entries.

+The "dot product" of two vectors is to compute the sum of elementwise multiplications of the two vectors.

 The user-specified parameters to initialize PINE are defined in
 {{pine-user-param}}.